 - No litter or scattered debris

-Besides neighborhood upkeep, the local amenities are important too.
-Are there things to do in and around the neighborhood that will make home owners choose to live in this particular area?
-Buyers want to feel a part of the community and being in close proximity to certain amenities makes that possible.
+Besides neighborhood upkeep, the local amenities are necessary too.
+Are there things to do in and around the neighborhood that will encourage homeowners decision to live in this particular area?
+Buyers want to feel like they are part of the community, and being close to certain amenities makes that possible.

-The home should be close to a business district but it needs to actually be in a residential area.
-This will provide the camaraderie of neighbors, convenience of businesses nearby and the quiet of a residential area.
+The home should be close to the business district, but it needs to be in a residential area.
+This will provide the connections with neighbors, convenience of nearby businesses, and quietness of a residential neighborhood.

 Buyers are typically attracted to:

-- Parks and green spaces (can increase property value by 8%-20%)
+- Parks and green spaces (can increase property value by 8% to 20%)